 - Distributions of dividends from employee stock ownership plans.

 The 10% additional tax is reported on the appropriate line of Form 1040.
-You must also file Form 5329 if:
+Form 5329 must also be filed if:

-- Your distribution is subject to the tax, and distribution code '1' is not shown in the appropriate box of Form 1099-R, or
+- The distribution is subject to the tax, and distribution code 1 is not shown in the appropriate box of Form 1099-R, or

 - One of the exceptions applies but the box labeled 'Distribution Code(s)' does not show a distribution code of '2', '3', or '4'.
 On the other hand, you do not need to file Form 5329 if your distribution is subject to the tax and a distribution code of '1' shows in the appropriate box.
 In this case enter the 10% additional tax on the appropriate line of Form 1040 and write 'NO' on the dotted line next to the appropriate line.
 To see a list of the distribution codes click Form 1099-R - Distribution Codes.